 Entopsis was founded in 2011 to pursue the simple idea that an unbiased approach to diagnostics using signatures can be clinically and scientifically useful.
 We are predominantly focused in the ares of oncology, autoimmune disorders, and rare diseases.
 Entopsis is proud to have established strategic academic and industry collaborations with renowned companies and institutions.

-2001 – Founders and CFO met as classmates at Johns Hopkins.
+2001 – Founders (Obdulio and Ian) and CFO (George) met as classmates at Johns Hopkins.

 2011 – Entopsis founded.